Driveiei/Sudoku-Game-New-Version-/README.md

 ## Details of application

 The application lets players input name and choose mode, size, and difficulty then start the game.
 In the game, a player must place numbers in the correct squares as soon as possible.
-After player finished the game, score table will be display the player’s name, rank of player’s time, and choices for players (play again or main menu).
+After player finished the game, score table will be display the playerâ€™s name, rank of playerâ€™s time, and choices for players (play again or main menu).

 ## Game Features

 ### Game System
-Sudoku Game has 2 modes which are ‘Basic-Sudoku’ and ‘Greater than Sudoku’.
+Sudoku Game has 2 modes which are â€˜Basic-Sudokuâ€™ and â€˜Greater than Sudokuâ€™.

 - Basic-Sudoku is a normally Sudoku game which has 2 levels (easy and hard).
 Also, Sudoku game can select 3X3 table or 4X4 table.